Beyond Objective-Based Improvement: Stationarity-Aware Expected Improvement for Bayesian Optimization: Method

 \subsection{Model}

 Our goal is to analyze the role of gradients in providing an auxiliary signal in the acquisition landscape.
 To avoid confounding acquisition effects with surrogate modeling, we learn a GP for $f$ and $d$ independent GPs based on the objective's partial derivatives.
 Hence, this allows us to avoid cross-variances between $f$ and $\nabla f$, as well as correlations between individual dimensions in $\nabla f$.
 Consequently, the surrogate for $f$ is identical to the one used in vanilla BO, ensuring any potential gains in optimization are solely due to acquisition behavior.
 The choice of uncorrelated models for $f$ and $\nabla f$ reduces complexity to $\mathcal{O}((d+1)N^3)$.
-If models are trained in parallel, this further reduces complexity to $\mathcal{O}(N^3)$, independent of $d$.
+If models are trained in parallel, this will reduce wall-clock time to $\mathcal{O}(N^3)$, independent of $d$.
 We model each partial gradient using similar equations to \eqref{eq: GP_mean} and \eqref{eq: GP_var}, except each dimension has its mean and kernel functions.
-We shall denote the posterior gradient mean and covariance as $\mu^\nabla$ and $\Sigma^\nabla$, respectively.
+We denote the posterior gradient mean and covariance as $\mu^\nabla$ and $\Sigma^\nabla$, respectively.
+For this work, we focus on the independent models, but we perform additional comparisons with joint GP models \cite{wu2017bayesian} in Sec~\ref{sec: gradient_ablation}.